Whatisthisname/bayesian_network_to_spn/README.md

 because our grammar restricts us from to multiplying dependent terms (because of the partition requirement).
 The right hand side of the product will always depend on both $x$ and $y$, whereas the left only depends on $x$.
 More generally, we therefore cannot hope to exactly capture any interesting [^interesting-distribution] factorized distribution because at least some of the terms in the product will have overlapping scope.

 [^one-dimensional-leaves]: Why not just use a single all-encompassing multivariate leaf?
-Yes, you could make one big leaf to capture the entire join distribution, after which we would have offloaded all the integration problems to our leaf.
+Yes, you could make one big leaf to capture the entire joint distribution, after which we would have offloaded all the integration problems to our leaf.
 In the hopes of generalize to any continuous joint distribution, we will refrain from doing this.

 [^interesting-distribution]: We call it an interesting distribution when there exists some pair of correlated variables.
-If they are all independent, the bayesian network would be a bunch of disjoint nodes, and the factorization would be uninteresting, and the first SPN that comes to mind would be trivial, $M(x_{1:n}) = \prod_{i=1}^n pdf_{x_i}(x_i) $
+If they are all independent, the bayesian network would be a bunch of disjoint nodes, and the factorization would be uninteresting, and the first SPN that comes to mind would be trivial, $M(x_{1:n}) = \prod_{i=1}^n pdf_{x_i}(x_i)$

 #### **The approximation approach**

 Have we failed?
 No. We just have to lower our expectations.
 We have proven that we cannot exactly translate even a simple, two node bayesian network into a SPN.
 We will have to make due with an approximation.

 One helpful takeaway from the previous section is that we cannot capture covariances with the product-unit.
 Since we refuse to offload all the work onto the leaf-units, we will have to use sum-nodes to create a correlation between our variables.